Pedro-Celeste/order-summary-card/README.md

 ### What I learned

 To make this webpage responsive, I needed a way to make the width of the elements change according to the screen size.
-This made me learn about **media queries**, which are conditional statemenets that help you to create dynamic rules.
+This made me learn about `media queries`, which are conditional statements that help you to create dynamic rules.

 Here's an example of a simple media query: